KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/edge_glow.rst

    * - Edge brightness upscaling multiplier
      - Integer
      - Defines the level of brightness in which edges are drawn
-   * - Non-edge downscaling multiplier
+   * - Non-edge brightness downscaling multiplier
      - Integer
      - Defines the darkening of areas between edges